PlasmaLang/plasma/CODE_OF_CONDUCT.md

 All participants are expected to follow these rules at all times.

-* On IRC, github and elsewhere when interacting with other community members, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+* On IRC, github and elsewhere when interacting with other community members, please avoid using nicknames and avatars (including overtly sexual nicknames and avatars) that might detract from a friendly, safe and welcoming environment for all.
 * Please be kind and courteous.
 There's no need to be mean or rude.
 * We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
 We interpret the term "harassment"